Cheney, WA 99004

 If you observe fire or smoke:

 Persons using wheelchairs should move to Areas of Refuge if available.
-If these are not available, persons in wheelchairs should Shelter in Place unless the danger is imminent.
-Shelter in place means remaining in a room with an exterior window, a telephone, and a solid or fire resistant door; call 911 and report the location.
+If these are not available, they should shelter-in-place unless the danger is imminent.
+Shelter-in-place means remaining in a room with an exterior window, a telephone and a solid or fire resistant door.
+Call 911 and report the location.

 For false or needless alarms or an isolated or contained fire, a person with a disability may not need to evacuate.
 The decision to evacuate will be made by the fire department.
 The fire department will tell the individual or relay the information via the EWU Police Department.